vendia/examples/features/share/notifications/template-README.md

 <!-- All images cannot be rendered in this template because the template is meant to be put under <type>-notification/<tools>/README.md.
 Once that is created everything will show up. -->

-# Integrate Success Notification With \<Place-Holder>
+# Integrate Success/Error Notification With \<Place-Holder>

 ## Purpose
-Fill in why we are writing this.
+This is a guide on how to set up success/error notifications to <tool-name>.
+Note that all notification examples include 2 parts: UI Setup & GraphQL setup.
+Readers don't have to go through both cases.

 # Prerequisites
 * Completed the setup in accordance with this [README.md](../../README.md)